Using Frida¶

-FIRERPA has the latest version of Frida built-in, so you don't need to start frida-server yourself.
-Our built-in Frida already includes various open-source anti-detection patches and our own additional hiding features, so you don't have to worry about Frida being detected.
-If our built-in Frida is detected, it means that almost all frida-server versions you can download will also be detected.
-So please use it with confidence; you don't need to worry about these miscellaneous details.
+FIRERPA comes with the latest version of Frida built in, so you don't need to start frida-server yourself.
+Our built-in Frida already includes various open-source stealth patches and additional custom hiding features we've added — you don't need to worry about Frida being detected.
+If our built-in Frida is detected, it means most frida-server versions you can download are also detectable.

 Attention